MPH Elective Course Option: Program Planning and Evaluation

 Professionals with a public health program planning background strategize, document, review and assess reports and data related to health promotions, interventions and training.
 They relay this information to the public and communicate their findings to other health professionals.

-Skilled public health professionals must evaluate the effects of public health actions, including but not limited to the spread of infectious disease, violence, chronic disease, pathogens and threats of bioterrorism.
 Public health program planning is rooted in social and behavioral approaches, and evaluation should be done scientifically, which requires students to eliminate any biases they have about the subject or information under evaluation.
-As a program planning and evaluation student, you will be trained to intervene at the individual, group, organizational and societal levels.

-If you choose to take program planning and evaluation elective courses, you can expect to learn about and research a range of public health issues, including disease prevention, women’s reproductive health, domestic and child abuse, mental health awareness and more.
+If you choose to take program planning and evaluation elective courses, you can expect to discuss and research a range of public health issues, including disease prevention, women’s reproductive health, domestic and child abuse, mental health awareness and more.

 You will hone your skills in the following areas: